On the distribution of Sudler products and Birkhoff sums for the irrational rotation

+Our proof of Theorems \ref{CLTtheorem} and \ref{2dimCLTtheorem} follows closely the rather long proof of Theorem \ref{Becktheorem} due to Beck.
+We decided to focus on the special irrationals $\alpha=[0;a,a,a,\ldots]$ because for these some of the technical complications can be avoided, resulting in a proof of reasonable length.
+Nevertheless, we believe that Beck's methods are fully applicable to Sudler products, and in particular that Theorems \ref{CLTtheorem} and \ref{2dimCLTtheorem} hold for all quadratic irrationals.
+Note that we kept the centering term $E(\alpha) \log N$ in Theorem \ref{2dimCLTtheorem} to emphasize this generality, even though for $\alpha=[0;a,a,a,\ldots]$ we actually have $E(\alpha)=0$.
+We conjecture that the sharp rate of convergence in all three theorems is $O((\log M)^{-1/2})$.

-Beck \cite[p.\ 247]{BE1} also announced a more general form of Theorem \ref{Becktheorem}, stating that the central limit theorem remains true (with suitable centering and scaling) provided that the continued fraction $\alpha =[a_0;a_1,a_2,\dots ]$ satisfies $a_k/\sqrt{a_1^2+\cdots +a_k^2} \to 0$ as $k \to \infty$; he calls this an analogue of the classical Lindeberg condition for the central limit theorem in probability theory.
+Beck \cite[p.\ 247]{BE1} also announced a more general form of Theorem \ref{Becktheorem}, stating that the central limit theorem remains true (with suitable centering and scaling, and without an explicit error term) provided that the continued fraction $\alpha =[a_0;a_1,a_2,\dots ]$ satisfies $a_k/(a_1^2+\cdots +a_k^2)^{1/2} \to 0$ as $k \to \infty$; he calls this an analogue of the classical Lindeberg condition for the central limit theorem in probability theory.
 A detailed proof has not been published yet.
-For this reason we conjecture that our Theorem \ref{CLTtheorem} in fact holds for all badly approximable $\alpha$ with the same centering term $\frac{1}{2} \log N$, but the scaling factor $\sigma (\alpha) \sqrt{\log N}$ replaced by the square root of \eqref{variancebadlyapprox}.
+For this reason we conjecture that our Theorems \ref{CLTtheorem} and \ref{2dimCLTtheorem} in fact hold (with suitable centering and scaling, and without an explicit error term) under the same condition.

 The distribution of the Birkhoff sum